 You can have all the navigation aids you want but still, there will be something interesting to be discovered.

 You can easily pass from the crowds to the total loneliness in a few miles trip.

 There are no sharks or poisonous “monsters” to threaten you.

-You can rest on a volcanic rock and relocate yourself in Nature while listening to the song of a blackbird in the Sunset.
+You can rest on a volcanic rock and relocate yourself to Nature while listening to the song of a blackbird in the Sunset.

 Even more, your special interests and hobbies can be combined with sailing vacations.

-Scuba diving, sea-kayak, hiking, biking, 4Χ4, windsurfing, bird-watching, horse riding, natural thermal spas, photography, painting, history, archaeology, laography, architecture and above all, the traditional flavors of the Greek dishes cooked either on board or in selected local taverns!
+Scuba diving, sea-kayak, hiking, biking, 4Χ4, windsurfing, bird-watching, horse riding, natural thermal spas, photography, painting, history, archaeology, architecture and above all, the traditional flavours of the Greek dishes cooked either on board or in selected local taverns!